 (b) The monitoring described in section 4.2(a) is the main monitoring program.
-Unfortunately, monitoring of fish in the wild (e.g., using sentinel cages) is not routinely conducted in the United States due to constraints on existing resource levels and the considerable progress demonstrated in section 4.2(a).
+Monitoring of fish in the wild (e.g., using sentinel cages) is not routinely conducted in the United States due to constraints on existing resource levels and the considerable progress demonstrated in section 4.2(a).

 Wild fish monitoring has been conducted in the past at specific sites (fish traps) or during research cruises collecting smolts or other diadromous fish.
 Some data have been published in peer-reviewed journals, while other data are collected opportunistically.
-For example, in 2017, 840 Atlantic salmon captured at the Milford fish lift (Penobscot River, Maine) were checked for the presence of sea lice with sea lice observed on 155 of these salmon.
 In addition, Jensen et al. (2015) surveyed sea lice infestation rates of the wild fish community of Cobscook Bay (an area with active salmon farming operations).
 They sampled over 6,000 fish in 2012 (though no Atlantic salmon were captured).
 They observed sea lice on 10 fish species, but only Caligus elongatus was found with no individuals being identified as Lepeophtheirus salmonis.
 (Jensen AJ, GB Zydlewski, S Barker, and M Pietrak.
 2015.
-Sea lice infestations of a wild fish assemblage in the Northwest Atlantic Ocean, Transactions of the American Fisheries Society, 145:1, 7-16, DOI: 10.1080/00028487.2015.1091381)
+Sea lice infestations of a wild fish assemblage in the Northwest Atlantic Ocean, Transactions of the American Fisheries Society, 145:1, 7-16, DOI:10.1080/00028487.2015.1091381)